ggonnella/fastsubtrees/docs/paper.md

 It can be installed using ``pip install fastsubtrees``.
-The package functionality can be used through either executable scripts or an API, which can be employed from other Python programs.
+The package functionality can be used through either a command line script or an API, which can be employed from other Python programs.
 Manuals are provided for both kind of interfaces.
 A complete test suite based on _pytest_ is provided.
 Running the complete tests, comparative benchmarks and the example application (see below) requires a database